technicalfiddles/technicalfiddles.github.io/searching/searching.md

 This algorithm is a combination of:

--sequential search (searching through data itmes for each node)
+- sequential search (searching through data itmes for each node)
--binary search (searching smaller or larger subarray based on root value)
+- binary search (searching smaller or larger subarray based on root value)

 Back to <a href="home.html">Main Page</a>